|In this section:|

 Dr. John Fleetham, UBC Respiratory Medicine, VGH

-Dr. Darlene Reid, Div.
-Of Physical Therapy, UBC
+Dr. Darlene Reid, UBC Division Of Physical Therapy, UBC

 Dr. Jeremy Road, UBC Respiratory Division, VHSSC